marinogabri/vrp_inventoryhud/README.md

 - Well coded
 - Secure
 - Chest support
 - Trunks are now avaible!
 Press F1 near your personal vehicle and the trunk will open.
+You can also ask to open the trunk to the nearest player!
 - COMING SOON Shop support
 - COMING SOON Drops support